List of sovereign states by homeless population

-It is estimated that 150 million people are homeless worldwide.
+It has been estimated that 318 million people are homeless worldwide.
 Habitat for Humanity estimated in 2016 that 1.6 billion people around the world live in "inadequate shelter".

 Different countries often use different definitions of homelessness.
 It can be defined by living in a shelter, being in a transitional phase of housing and living in a place not fit for human habitation.
 The numbers may or may not take into account internal displacement from conflict, violence and natural disasters.
 Also, they may or may not take into account chronic and transitional homelessness, making direct comparisons of numbers complicated.